10 Strategies to Get More Reviews and Compete in SERPs

 - 14.1% Yelp

+Time your request to land at just the right time.
+Requests are best when your customer is still having all the feels of an experience.
 Customers are far less likely to have something to say about their experience a day later, let alone 30 days later.
-Time your review request to land when a customer is still having all the feels.

-- A customer receives the bill for their meal, leaves a gracious tip for excellent service, and notices a brightly designed insert in the bill jacket promoting a way in to leave a review.
+- In a restaurant, a customer receives the bill for their meal.
+As they leave a gracious tip for excellent service, they notice a brightly designed insert in the bill jacket telling them how to leave review.

-- An insurance agent hangs up the phone after delivering the news to their customer that their claim was processed and a check is in the mail.
-He then clicks a button to send a text message to his happy customer requesting a review.
+- An insurance agent calls their customer to tell them their claim has been processed and the check is in the mail.
+He ends the call and then clicks a button that sends a text message requesting a review to his happy customer.

 This moment is unique to every business, but when captured it turns timing into more online reviews.

-Use Zapier to integrate GatherUp with your current tech (like your POS, email marketing or CRM) to automatically send a review request to your customer.
-You select a trigger, such as a purchase, order confirmation, appointment reminder, or a Google Sheet entry that sends a ‘zap’ to GatherUp triggering a review request to be sent to your customer.
-It’s simple and doesn’t require a single line of code.
+Use Zapier to integrate GatherUp with your current tech (like your POS, email marketing or CRM) to automatically send a request to your customer.
+Zapier turns an action such as a purchase, order confirmation, appointment reminder, or Google Sheet entry into a “zap”.
+When an action happens, the zap triggers GatherUp to send a request to that customer.
+It happens automatically and doesn’t require a single line of code.

 The automation does all the work to generate feedback and reviews at the same rate as the flow of customers to your business.
-Now you can turn your attention from getting reviews to harnessing the power of a customer experience hub.
+Now that requests happen automatically, you can work on harnessing the power of a customer experience hub.

 10. Play the Long Game